Burson (company): History

 Cohn & Wolfe was a global communications & public relations firm.
 In 1984, Burson-Marsteller acquired the Atlanta-based public relations firm, and it operated as a subsidiary of Burson-Marsteller until 2000.
 It was part of Young & Rubicam and then also a part of WPP.
 In 2018, it merged with Burson-Marsteller.
 It was founded by Bob Cohn and Norman Wolfe in Atlanta, Georgia, in 1970.

 In 1999, the firm managed the campaign for Paxil, a drug produced by GlaxoSmithKline.
 The firm also ran a publicity campaign on social anxiety disorder, which made Paxil the world's top-selling anti-depressant.

+Hill & Knowlton

+For more information see Hill & Knowlton.

+Hill & Knowlton is an American global public relations consulting company.
+In 2024, it merged with Burson Cohn & Wolfe, forming the new agency, Burson.

 Subsidiaries and affiliates

-Burson Cohn & Wolfe operates a number of subsidiary companies, including grassroots marketing consultancy Direct Impact, government affairs and lobbying firm Prime Policy Group, advertising consultancy Proof Integrated Communications, and strategic communications consultancy PivotRED.
-In addition to these subsidiary companies, Burson Cohn & Wolfe also has a large number of affiliates, with partners in 60 countries and 70 affiliate offices worldwide.
-Among them, Burson Cohn & Wolfe has formed strategic partnerships with firms inside the United States, including Targeted Victory, a political and advocacy consultancy, and also international firms including Mikhailov and Partners in Russia and Engage Burson-Marsteller in the Dominican Republic.
+Burson operates a number of subsidiary companies, including grassroots marketing consultancy Direct Impact, government affairs and lobbying firm Prime Policy Group, and strategic communications consultancy PivotRED.
+In addition to these subsidiary companies, Burson also has a large number of affiliates, with partners in 60 countries and 70 affiliate offices worldwide.
+Among them, Burson has formed strategic partnerships with firms inside the United States, including Targeted Victory, a political and advocacy consultancy, and also international firms including Mikhailov and Partners in Russia and Engage Burson-Marsteller in the Dominican Republic.